 Discovering Statistics Using R (Field, Miles, & Field)

-Andy Fields book “Discovering Statistics Using SPSS” is incredibly popular at my department.
-In fact, it was the first statistics book I bought that was not a course book.
+Andy Fields book “Discovering Statistics Using SPSS” is incredibly popular in my department.
+In fact, it was the first statistics book I bought that was not a coursebook.

 “Discovering Statistics Using R” uses the same pedagogical and humorous approach to the subject (i.e., learning statistics using R).

 It covers basic statistical and research concepts, how to explore and visualize data, basic uni-variate (e.g., t-test, correlation, ANOVA) as well as some multivariate statistics (e.g., MANOVA, & Factor Analysis).
 Emphasizes the application of statistics without leaving theory out.
-Highly recommended for an introduction to statistics and R.
+This may not be considered an R book, as it focuses on statistics but I highly recommended this an introduction to statistics and R.

 The Foundations of Statistics: A Simulation-based Approach (Vasisthth & Broe)

 “The Foundations Of Statistics” focus is on statistics in the linguistics, psychology, and cognitive science disciplines.
-This book covers basic statistical concepts (e.g., power, ANOVA, linear mixed effects/multilevel models).
+This book covers basic statistical concepts (e.g., power, ANOVA, linear mixed-effects/multilevel models).
 “The Foundations of Statistics” has a simulation-based approach and all simulations in the book can be carried out using R. Recommended for advanced undergraduate and graduate students.
-A very good introduction but you may need some prior programming experience.
+Although this book, as with Discovering Statistics using R, is not merely a book about doing data analysis with R, you will also get a very good introduction to statistics but you may need some prior programming experience.

 I have not read this book yet, but it seems promising: